DavidVerghese/joinTheBandFrontend/README.md

 ### Strengths:

-Designing interface
+Designing interface, basic React syntax, incorporating sound, graphic design.

 ### Weaknesses:

-Flexbox, getting info from Airbase.
+Flexbox, getting info from Airbase, more complicated React syntax.

 ### Opportunities:

-Reaching out to musician friends to get their input.
+Reaching out to musician friends to get their input, learning to add pictures and sound with Airtable.

 ### Threats:
+Not being able to get data to display.
+Having too many parameters in Airtable.